 Tough Mudder is probably the toughest event in the world.
 That’s all thanks to the course that makes even the hardened soldier wince.
 Mudders will face an array of obstacles that will test them to their limits.
 Going in blind could be enough to bring you to tears.
 To help Mudders get through what’s probably the toughest obstacle course known to man, we’ve compiled a list of the biggest and baddest trials any Mudder can face, with vital tips on how to beat them.

-Redesigned for 2015 - the classic Tough Mudder obstacle now includes a constant stream of running water on its quarter pipe slope, with a rounded top to make it that bit more difficult to grab a hold of.
+Redesigned in 2015 - the classic Tough Mudder obstacle now includes a constant stream of running water on its quarter pipe slope, with a rounded top to make it that bit more difficult to grab a hold of.
 This obstacle is designed to exhaust and enrage participants.

 You’ll be glad you brought some buddies for this one.
 We suggest you make sure the strongest member of your team gets to the top first.
 This will mean you’ve got that little bit of extra help to get you up and over.